extemporelang/extemporelang.github.io/_docs/reference/concurrency.md

 (native_threads 5)
 ~~~~

 Note the use of `(llvm_get_function_ptr "my_os_thread_native")`.
-This
+This call
-call returns a sanitized C wrapper function around our xtlang closure
+returns a sanitized C wrapper function around our xtlang closure `my_os_thread`.
-`my_os_thread`.
-Like Scheme wrappers, C wrappers are also automatically
+Like Scheme wrappers, C wrappers are also automatically generated for toplevel
-generated for toplevel xtlang closures, and are required if you wish to
-call an xtlang closure from an external C library---<span
+xtlang closures, and are required if you wish to call an xtlang closure from an
-role="doc">xtlang knows how to call C natively
+external C library---[xtlang knows how to call C natively]({{site.baseurl}}{%
-&lt;c-xtlang-interop&gt;</span> but C cannot call an xtlang closure
+link _docs/reference/c-xtlang-interop.md %}) but C cannot call an xtlang closure
 without an appropriate C wrapper.
-C wrappers have the same name as the
+C wrappers have the same name as the xtlang
-xtlang closure with `_native` appended to the end.
-By passing a C
+closure with `_native` appended to the end.
+By passing a C wrapper around we can
-wrapper around we can have the OS callback into native xtlang code and
+have the OS callback into native xtlang code and still enjoy full on-the-fly
-still enjoy full on-the-fly hot-swappability.
-In other words, once you
+hot-swappability.
+In other words, once you have passed the C wrapper as a
-have passed the C wrapper as a callback you can re-compile (change the
+callback you can re-compile (change the behaviour) of the original xtlang
-behaviour) of the original xtlang closure on-the-fly, whenever you like!
+closure on-the-fly, whenever you like!

-The same principle applies to any other C library code that you may pass
+The same principle applies to any other C library code that you may pass xtlang
-xtlang closure C wrappers to.
-These callbacks are then subject to
+closure C wrappers to.
+These callbacks are then subject to whatever threading
-whatever threading context that library code implements, although all
+context that library code implements, although all obviously within the context
-obviously within the context of the global Extempore OS process.
+of the global Extempore OS process.